-Administration & Finance (A&F) is committed to service excellence to those who serve our students and the campus community.
-Our mission is to provide levels of service that instill confidence, is responsive to our customers’ needs and dedicated to innovation in our design and delivery of services.
+Administration & Finance (A&F) is committed to serving those who serve our students and the campus community.
+Our mission is to provide levels of service that instill confidence, is responsive to our customers’ needs, and dedicated to innovation in our design and delivery of services.
 It is our belief that A&F is successful when the business support services you need are timely, readily available, accessible, and delivered seamlessly.

 Administration & Finance is responsible for the following departments: